Myth: One should not use antiperspirants or deodorant as their usage increases the risk of breast cancer.

 Fact: The truth is on the contrary as there is no substantial evidence in the form of conclusive research studies or case studies that indicate the link of antiperspirant usage and breast cancer.

-Myth: Biopsy can lead to the spread of cancer to surrounding cells and tissues – in other words, the risk of a cancer becoming metastatic increases by biopsy.
+Myth: Biopsy can lead to the spread of cancer to surrounding cells and tissues – in other words, the risk of cancer becoming metastatic increases by biopsy.

 Fact: A pathologist takes only a very small sample to look for abnormal cells, and then to analyse and evaluate cancer cells.
 Therefore, there is no risk whatsoever of cancer spreading to other tissues and cells due to biopsy.